aosborne17/FileHandlingClass/README.md

 Here we can create our own exceptions that Python does not have E.g. We can raise an error if somebody inputs zero characters when asked for their name

+## Today's homework

+[16:21]
+1. Accept from the user some text.
+Ensure user enters something else raise an exception.
+After that write that text to a file and then read from this file to  write to another file simultaneously
+2. Reading an image to  writing to another file simultaneously